saisiddu/saisiddu.github.io/_pages/research.md

 (like wildfires and grazing) variability on the vegetation organization, that is a resultant of competition between various plant species such as trees, shrubs, and grass.
-The watersheds I have looked at in the past are from [Sevilleta National Wildlife Refuge (SNWR)](https://www.fws.gov/refuge/sevilleta/) near Socorro, New Mexico, and [Barta Brother Ranch (BBR)](http://snr.unl.edu/aboutus/where/fieldsites/bartabrothersranch.aspx), Nebraska.
+For my study, I have explored semiarid and arid watersheds from [Sevilleta National Wildlife Refuge (SNWR)](https://www.fws.gov/refuge/sevilleta/) near Socorro, New Mexico, and [Barta Brother Ranch (BBR)](http://snr.unl.edu/aboutus/where/fieldsites/bartabrothersranch.aspx), Nebraska.